 - Consider a retrofit of your building to correct structural issues that make it vulnerable to collapse during an earthquake.
 Consider obtaining an earthquake insurance policy.
 Standard homeowner’s insurance does not cover earthquake damage.
 (Ready.gov)

 - Prepare the interior of your home and businesses.
-Any unsecured objects that can move, break, or fall as an earthquake shakes your home are potential safety hazards and potential property losses.
-Walk through each room of your home and make note of these items, paying particular attention to tall, heavy, or expensive objects such as bookcases, home electronics, appliances (including water heaters), and items hanging from walls or ceilings.
-Secure these items with flexible fasteners, such as nylon straps, or with closed hooks, or by relocating them away from beds and seating, to lower shelves, or to cabinets with latched doors.
+Any unsecured objects that can move, break, or fall as an earthquake shakes your home are potential safety hazards and property losses.
+Walk through each room of your home and note these items, paying particular attention to tall, heavy, or expensive objects such as bookcases, home electronics, appliances (including water heaters), and items hanging from walls or ceilings.
+Secure these items with flexible fasteners, such as nylon straps or closed hooks, or relocate them away from beds and seating to lower shelves or cabinets with latched doors.
 (FEMA)

 During an Earthquake

 An earthquake will occur without any warning.
-Once in a safe location, drop, over and hold on!
+Once in a safe location, drop, cover, and hold on!

-- If no shelter is available, seek cover against an interior wall and protect your head and neck with your arms.
-Stay clear of windows, mirrors, glass objects and heavy objects.
-If you are in the kitchen, GET OUT.
+- If you are in the kitchen, GET OUT.
+If no shelter is available, seek cover against an interior wall and protect your head and neck with your arms.
+Stay clear of windows, mirrors, glass objects, and heavy objects.
 Several items may fall on you.